kixelated/moq-rs/README.md

 This repository contains a few crates:

--   **moq-relay**: Accepting content from publishers and serves it to any subscribers.
+-   **moq-relay**: Forwards content from publishers to any interested subscribers.
--   **moq-pub**: Publishes fMP4 broadcasts.
+-   **moq-karp**: A simple media layer and CLI, powered by moq-transfork.
--   **moq-transfork**: An implementation of the underlying MoQ protocol.
+-   **moq-transfork**: The implementation of the underlying MoQ protocol.
 -   **moq-clock**: A dumb clock client/server just to prove MoQ is more than media.
+-   **moq-native**: Helpers to configure MoQ CLIs.

 There's currently no way to view media with this repo; you'll need to use [moq-js](https://github.com/kixelated/moq-js) for that.
 A hosted version is available at [quic.video](https://quic.video) and accepts the `?host=localhost:4443` query parameter.

 # Development
+For quick iteration cycles, use the [dev helper scripts](dev/README.md).

-Launch a basic cluster, including provisioning certs and deploying root certificates:
+To launch a full cluster, including provisioning certs and deploying root certificates, you can use docker-compose via:

 ```
 make run